SummaryRead the full fact sheet

 Underneath the lining of the skin, gut, lungs, nose and eyes are mast cells.
 These are designed to kill worms and parasites.

-Mast cells are like land-mines, and contain bags filled with chemicals including histamine.
+Mast cells contain chemicals including histamine.
 When these are released into the skin in small amounts, they cause itching and irritation.
 When large amounts are released into the skin, fluid leaks out of blood vessels, resulting in swelling of the skin (hives).

 Occasionally, hives produce swelling without an itch.